Kaori Donohue, C.R.N.A., M.S.N.

 47th Annual Communicating Nursing Research Conference (WIN)

-I was born and grew up in Shizuoka, Japan, watching Japanese anime TV shows and reading manga books just like all my generation of Japanese kids did.
-I’ve moved a lot after my college: Tokyo, Okinawa, England (RAF Lakenheath), Alaska, Oklahoma, Navajo reservation, before settling in Beaverton, OR in 2012 to study full time for my PhD.
-I live with my husband of 19 years, Sean who is a USAF veteran, a retired show dog Shiba Inu, and the family of 3 Maine Coon cats.
+I was born and grew up in Shizuoka, Japan.
+I've lived in many places after my college: Tokyo, Okinawa, England, Alaska, Maryland, Oklahoma, and Navajo Reservation before finally settling in Beaverton, OR in 2012 to study for my PhD.
+I live with Sean, my husband of 20 years who is a USAF retiree, a retired show dog Shiba Inu, and the family of 3 Maine Coon cats.
 We enjoy RV traveling in our 42-ft motorhome with all our pets.